-Maggie Gallagher is president of the Institute for Marriage and Public Policy and NOM’s founding president.
+Maggie Gallagher is president of the Institute for Marriage and Public Policy and is NOM’s founding president.

-She stepped down as NOM president in April 2010, and stepped down in September 2011 as chairman of the board.
+Gallagher stepped down as NOM president in April 2010, and, in September 2011, stepped down as chairman of the board.

 Maggie Gallagher is trustee of the Marriage Law Foundation (MLF).
 The MLF was founded by William Duncan (also a director of NOM’s project The Ruth Institute) and Monte Stewart.
 Stewart co-chaired the Utahns for a Better Tomorrow Campaign that supported the 2004 amendment banning same-sex marriage.
 Duncan is a Mormon and Stewart was formerly a Mormon mission president in Atlanta, GA.